freemountain/quark/README.md

 Quark is the easiest way to write and ship cross-platform desktop applications using JavaScript and QML.
 It uses Node.js 7.0 and Qt 5.7 under the hood.

 ## How does it work
-A Quark application consists of a Node.js host process and a QML-based rendering process.
+A Quark application consists of a JavaScript host process and a QML-based rendering process.

+The host process can be powered by Node.js or the Qt JavaScript engine V4 with an Node.js like api (currently wip, see src/libqnode).

 This architecture is used to make it possible to script the whole application logic in JavaScript, while leveraging QT's declarative, cross-platform view-layer (QML).
 Both processes are always being aware of the whole application state (think Elm or Redux), using stdin and stdout to exchange updates and or actions in a unidirectional way.